bwang514/PerformanceNet/README.md

 ![alt text](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondant real audio performance.
-Our model represents an early yet valuable attemp to achieve the dream of **The AI performer**.
+Our model represents a tiny yet valuable step towards the dream of **The AI performer**.

 Find more details in our AAAI '19 [paper](https://arxiv.org/abs/1811.04357)!